-The 15-month, full-time day program classes are scheduled Monday through Friday from 8:30 AM - 3:30 PM.
-During the last two terms, full-time clinical rotations occur (40 hours per week); these clinical days run from 6:45 AM - 3:00 PM.
-There is a possibility of day and evening hours during clinical rotations.
+The 15-month, full-time day program classes are generally scheduled Monday through Friday from 8 AM - 4:30 PM.
+During the last two terms, full-time clinical rotations occur (40 hours per week); these clinical days typically run from 8 AM - 4:30 PM; however, there is a possibility of day, evening or weekend hours during clinical rotations.